QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 Tasks and RPC methods
 ---------------------

-..
-You lost me somewhere in this section.
-..
-I think what first threw me off was that this is the first mention of RPCs in this tutorial and they are not explained at all.
-..
-After that, we get a lot of code with very little explanation of what or why we are doing whatever we are doing.
-..
-Some of it seems like hacks to get around having proper communication channels with a task, which I would expect would be part of the API.
-..
-Finally, we get this nebulous concept of task settings, which I'm still not sure why I would need to use that over the previously implemented way of doing things.

 Tasks cannot have RPC methods in them by design.
 Nevertheless, in some special cases the user might like to monitor and control